-Immersing into the story of James Bond – this dream comes true for visitors of the new exhibition „007 Elements“ opening its doors at Gaislachkogl in Sölden on 12 July 2018.
+Immersing into the story of James Bond – this dream comes true for visitors of the exhibition „007 Elements“ at Gaislachkogl in Sölden.
 James Bond Adventure World is a unique on-location cinematic installation dedicated to the British Secret Service agent.
 In 2015, Sölden was one of the filming locations for „Spectre“, featuring Daniel Craig as Bond.

 The 007 exhibition is located at an elevation of 3,050 metres, parts of it have been constructed inside of mountain Gaislachkogl.
 The concrete structure's puristic atmosphere is meant to resemble the quarters of Secret Service MI6 at the London underground.
 One of the original „Spectre“ locations, restaurant ice Q, is located only a few steps away.